 The list of reasons to “learn to cook” overflows, and only a handful have anything to do with the marketplace.
-This feels natural; anyone who has ever, like… eaten a meal… of any kind… recognizes that cooking is marbled deeply into domesticity and comfort, nerdiness and curiosity, health and love.
+This feels natural; anyone who has ever, like… eaten a meal… of any kind… recognizes that cooking is totally entangled with domesticity and comfort, nerdiness and curiosity, health and love.

-Well, it’s the 21st century now, and I suspect that many of the people you love are waiting inside the pocket computer you are never long without, so I will gently suggest that perhaps coding might be marbled the same way.
+Well, it’s the 21st century now, and I suspect that many of the people you love are waiting inside the pocket computer you are never long without, so I will gently suggest that perhaps coding might be entangled the same way.

-And, when you free programming from the requirement to be general and professional and scalable, it becomes a different activity altogether, just as cooking at home is really nothing like cooking in a commercial kitchen.
-I can report to you: not only is this different activity rewarding in almost exactly the same way that cooking for someone you love is rewarding, there’s another feeling, one that persists as you use the app together.
+When you free programming from the requirement to be general and professional and scalable, it becomes a different activity altogether, just as cooking at home is really nothing like cooking in a commercial kitchen.
+I can report to you: not only is this different activity rewarding in almost exactly the same way that cooking for someone you love is rewarding, there’s another feeling, too, specific to this realm.
 I have struggled with words for this, but/and I think it might be the crux of the whole thing:

 This messaging app I built for, and with, my family, it won’t change unless we want it to change.
 There will be no sudden redesign, no flood of ads, no pivot to chase a userbase inscrutable to us.
 It might go away at some point, but that will be our decision, too.
 What is this feeling?
 Independence?
 Security?
 Sovereignty?